Are You Making These

 7. Are Your Layouts Powerful and Professional?

-or do the layouts detract from your message.
+When you use your logo, are your layouts powerful or do the layouts detract from your message.
 Your logo serves many purposes.
 To name a few, your logo:

 • Symbolizes your business